 At best, Kitsock's statement is dismissive praise, like saying that Mozart's String Quartet No. 19 —the Dissonance Quartet— is 'simple' music because the notes have been written down.
 At worst, his comment finds common cause with the major brewing companies in doing harm to their distant legacies of Czech and German lagers —and SAB/Miller Brewing, in particular, with its apostasy "true Pilsner" campaign: if we repeat something enough, it will be believed to be true.

-I'm going to avoid quoting formalistic delineations of OG/TG/IBU and other alphabetic parameters.
+I'm going to avoid quoting formalistic delineations of OG/ABV/IBU and other alphabetic parameters.
 But I know a pilsner when I taste one: firm, slightly sweet, deep golden-hued malt; spicy, floral hops; crisp character, with a whiff of yeasty sulfur; gentle enough alcohol at about 5% to allow another sip, yet strong enough to make a statement; a long, dry, dare I say, bitter finish.
-And, above all, a clear, joyful declaration of the four ingredients of beer, unencumbered by ale's zig-zag riot of dank hop and and fruited yeast.
+And, above all, a clear, joyful declaration of the four ingredients of beer —malt, hops, yeast, and water— unencumbered by ale's zig-zag riot of dank hop, fruited yeast, and nowadays, back-of-the-cupboard oddities.
 No disrespect is meant to the world of ales.
 But if one fancies him or herself a beer lover, and 'simply' dismisses lagers out-of-hand, she or he leaves undiscovered an entire hemisphere of delicious choices.

 Double Dog bested Legend Pilsner today, winning the 2013 Washington Post Beer Madness.
 A fine beer it is: a fine, strong, hoppy ale.
 Congratulations are due to Flying Dog Brewing.
 I have a bottle in the fridge.
 But, when the time is right ...